tao-xinxiu/prototype-template-engine/README.md

 ```

 ### client
 The client could setup a pipeline (with tools as [Jenkins](https://jenkins.io/) or [Concourse](https://concourse.ci/)) as [example](https://gitlab.com/x_tao/microservices-demo-deployment), or write a simple script as [example](https://gitlab.com/x_tao/experiment/blob/master/scripts/update.sh) to send the update request to the server.
-The basic idea is demonstrated in following pseudo-code:
+The basic idea is demonstrated in following `update` script:
 ```
 set_strategy_config(strategy_name, strategy_config)